BerlinVagrant/vagrant-dns/README.md

     $ vagrant plugin install vagrant-dns

+**Attention: As of v2.0.0, vagrant-dns requires vagrant >= 1.9.6 **(because it ships with a more modern version of ruby)
+If you get an error like `rubydns requires Ruby version >= 2.2.6.` while installing, you probably need to upgrade vagrant.
+Alternatively, you can install an older version of vagrant-dns like this: `vagrant plugin install --plugin-version="<2" vagrant-dns`

 ## Usage

 In addition to your networking config, configure a toplevel domain and a `hostname` for your machine.
 Optionally, configure a set of free matching patterns.
 Global configuration options can be given through the `VagrantDNS::Config` object: